GrottoPress/mel/README.md

 ### Jobs safety

-A *Mel* worker waits for all running tasks to complete before exiting, if it received a `Signal::INT` or a `Signal::TERM`, or if you called `Mel.stop` somewhere in your code.
+A *Mel* worker waits for all running tasks to complete before exiting, if it received a `Signal::HUP`, `Signal::INT` or `Signal::TERM`, or if you called `Mel.stop` somewhere in your code.
 This means jobs are never lost mid-flight.

 Jobs are not lost even if there is a force shutdown of the worker process, since *Mel* does not delete a task from the store until it is complete.
 A running task is assumed to be orphaned if its timestamp in the queue has not been updated after 3 polls.
 Once a task is orphaned, any available worker can pick it up and run it.